Curriculum

 DIDACTICS

-In the second pass of CHSU-COM’s two-pass, systems-based clinical integration curricular model the curriculum is focused on abnormal, pathophysiology, disease processes with pharmacotherapeutics and treatments.
+In the OMS II (second year) CHSU-COM’s systems-based clinical integration curricular model the curriculum is focused on abnormal, pathophysiology, disease processes with pharmacotherapeutics and treatments.
 Nutrition, culinary medicine, and medical Spanish courses are incorporated throughout the year.

 CLINICAL EDUCATION